AlexeyMK/alexeymk.com/_posts/2012-10-12-hackathon-organizers-hacks.md

 - **Room For Improvement:** Organizers' Sleep Schedules.
 PennApps recently moved to a "who sleeps on what night" rotation, meaning that event organizers will likely get a reasonable night's sleep on the first night or the second.
 This is certainly better than the previous ordeal (organizers sleep when they can no longer stay awake) but can still lead to an organizing team in charge of demos at less than 100%.

-Here's my proposal: break the organizing team into two: a Hackerspace team responsible for during-the-hacking events, and a an Event team in charge of everything surrounding the hacking: Kickoff and API Tutorials before the start, and the Demo Session and Awards after.
+Here's my proposal: break the organizing team into two: a Hackerspace team responsible for during-the-hacking events, and an Event team in charge of everything surrounding the hacking: Kickoff and API Tutorials before the start, and the Demo Session and Awards after.
 A dedicated event team means folks that have gotten a ton of sleep before each event and are wide awake to move quickly and deal with any issues that come up at the last minute.
 I'd love to hear from anybody that has an approach they've tried and liked, and that works.

 <img src="/images/pennapps2012_drinks.jpg"></img>

 - **Room for Improvement**: Drinks Vendors.

-Anybody who's hada summer internship at a big-enough, 'tech' company knows about the contents of the Facebook/Google/Twitter beverage fridge, full of fresh fruit juices and various ice teas and all sorts of goodness.
+Anybody who's had a summer internship at a big-enough, 'tech' company knows about the contents of the Facebook/Google/Twitter beverage fridge, full of fresh fruit juices and various ice teas and all sorts of goodness.
 Since the first PennApps, I did my best to replicate that experience, to make (by any means necessary) to make the point that there were some benefits to working at a startup, and look: here they are, an always stocked, no limits free fridge of goodness.

 I learned that getting a see-through beverage fridge, as well as actually obtaining the necessary drinks for the fridge (Honest Tea, anybody) is a bit of a challenge.
 Those types of fridges are a headache to rent, and Honest Tea is just not for sale at Costco.